 Ballet flats are very versatile and pair seamlessly with a gown.
 For more in-depth information on my favorites, check out my Guide to Barefoot Ballet Flats!

-You can find the Poppy at Anya’s Shop in the US (our spring 2025 order is coming mid April) or directly from Shapen and use code ANYA5 for 5% off shoes and accessories.
+You can find the Poppy at Anya’s Shop in the US or directly from Shapen and use code ANYA5 for 5% off shoes and accessories.
 Just note that Shapen doesn’t accept returns outside the EU.

-You can find the Orchid at Anya’s Shop in the US (our spring 2025 order is coming mid April) or directly from Shapen and use code ANYA5 for 5% off shoes and accessories.
+You can find the Orchid at Anya’s Shop in the US or directly from Shapen and use code ANYA5 for 5% off shoes and accessories.
 Just note that Shapen doesn’t accept returns outside the EU.

 Groundies Ballet Flats – Groundies makes ballet flats in several colors, including a variety of lovely neutrals!
 They are delightfully soft to wear, and look very sophisticated.
 IMO the best fitting flat without straps.
-The Lily flat is available in extra wide width!
+The Lily is available in Barefoot+ (extra wide) width!

-You can find select Groundies styles available at Anya’s Shop (we’ll be getting the Lily and Ruby in stock April 2025)
+You can find select Groundies styles available at Anya’s Shop.

 Be Lenka – Several dressy flat options including a vegan option.
-Save 5% with code ANYASREVIEWS (returns are only accepted from within the EU and USA).
+Save 5% with code ANYASREVIEWS.
+If you are outside the US, shop Be Lenka EU here.
 Read more about these flats in my Be Lenka 2022 Review

 You can also find Be Lenka flats at Anya’s Shop!

-Softstar Ballerines – The Ballerinas are a simple flat that can be customized in a bunch of colors to match your outfit.
+Softstar Vintage Tie Ballerines – These simple tie flats are really soft and comfortable, and come in a range of neutrals and a metallic.
 They have a regular and wide width option and have a bit more cushion than the other options here.
+There is also now a Primal version of the Ballerine for those who want all the toe space!

 Magical Shoes Ballerina – These flats are soft, wide and a neutral color will go well under a dress if it complements your skin tone.
-See my review here.
+We’ve found the flats to run on the big and higher volume side.
 Use code ANYA 10% off.

-Ahinsa – Vegan brand.
-The ballet flats available in silver and gold metallic as well as other solid colors and a few prints.
+Ahinsa – Vegan option.
+The ballet flats are available in silver and gold metallic as well as other solid colors and a few prints.
 Get 10% off with code ANYASREVIEWS.

 Zaqq Ballerina Flats – Zaqq has a lot of of flats options!
 They are pretty and well made, but more accessible to EU customers than US customers.